nathanmp/food-tracker/README.md

 - [ ] - edit what shows up on log
 - [x] - have text notes about meal
 - [x] - have notes visible
+- [x] - Fitbit integration using 1 person's profile
+- [ ] - Fitbit integration on a per-person basis